pfnegrini/install-opencv/README.md

 testing before using it on your physical systems.
 I tried to make the defaults sane in config-*.sh files.

+### To do
+* Install X265
+* Build for Python 3

 ### Provides
 * OpenCV from source
     * ARM optimizations
-    * Patch libjpeg to mute common warnings that will fill up the logs.
+    * Patch libjpeg to mute common warnings that will fill up the logs
 * Java 8 and Apache Ant
     * Patch memory leaks as I find them.
 Get more information [here](https://github.com/sgjava/opencvmem)
     * FourCC class